surf-visualization/paraview-course/docs/exercise2.md

 ![](images/streamtracerparams.png)

-This will give you a set of lines, each representing a trace of a particles as it follows the flow in the tornado.
+This will give you a set of lines, each representing a trace of a particle as it follows the flow in the tornado.

-▶ Note the small white 3D axis and large sphere at the bottom of the tornado: this is the seed point (12,12,0) plus given radius around which the traced particles start.
+▶ Note the small white 3D axis and large sphere at the bottom of the tornado: this is the seed center (12,12,0) and given radius around which the traced particles start.
 You could experiment with different locations of the seed point to see how this influences the streamlines.

 !!!
 Hint "Accidental sphere changes / Resetting a filter to last executed values"